csbg/Hands-on-Biomedical-Data/day1.md

 require(tidyverse)
 ```

-The following commands are for the current versions of `gemma.R`, which is 2.0.0.
-If you use RICARDA, see below for older syntax.
+The following commands are for the current version of `gemma.R`, which is 2.0.0.
+If you use an older version, see [here](day1_OldGemma.md) for older syntax.

 First, we will look for a dataset of interest.
 As an example, we will here look for datasets related to neuroblastoma.
 You can of course look for any type of topic you are interested in.